 Yes.
 Oberlin College meets 100 percent of the demonstrated financial need for all students that it admits.
 Financial aid is available in several forms to both first-year and transfer applicants.
-The nature of the aid and the way to apply is explained at Financial Aid for International Students.
-It is important to note that because Oberlin's international financial aid budget is not unlimited, students who do not apply for financial aid at the time of admission are not eligible for aid in future years.
+It is important to note that Oberlin’s international financial aid budget is limited; students who do not apply for financial aid at the time of admission are not eligible for aid in future years.

 Students entering Oberlin with outstanding results on well recognized national or international examinations may be eligible for advanced standing.
 Advanced secondary school courses such as Advanced Placement (AP) or International Baccalaureate (IB) courses may also earn transfer credit.
-General guidelines for transfer credit may be found in the college catalog.
+General guidelines for transfer credit may be found here.
 Transfer credit and prerequisite determinations are made, on request, after enrollment by individual academic departments at Oberlin.